 2. These evaluations are conducted by agencies which make a living from such work.
 Remember the financial crisis of 2008?
 A major cause was that complex financial products were evaluated by ratings agencies.
-But no banker would ask Moody’s or S&P to rate their new derivative if the agency had a reputation for being critical.
+But who would ask Moody’s or S&P to rate a new derivative if the agency had a reputation for being critical?
 Competing to get business, the agencies cheerfully awarded AAA ratings to junk.
 For example, Moody’s gave investment-grade ratings to both Enron and Lehman Brothers’ – just days before they went bankrupt.
 Likewise, the agencies that prepared these GPE evaluations had a strong incentive to find something nice to say.
 It wasn’t always easy.
-If you’d like to dig deeper, a full selection is on GPE evaluation reports.
+If you wish to dig deeper, a full selection is on GPE evaluation reports.

 3. The Global Partnership for Education was known as the Education For All – Fast Track Initiative from 2002 until 2012, when it changed its name, explaining that: “We are no longer an initiative; we are a partnership with a long-term future.”
 It may also have been trying to preserve its funding connections, while getting getting rid of a name which had acquired a lousy reputation.
 Helen Abadzi, a long-time reading expert at the World Bank, wrote that “The Education for All initiative greatly increased enrolments but gave rise in some countries to a generation of schooled illiterates.”
 (Abadzi, “Turning a molehill into a mountain?”)